irinagrigorescu/simulationMRI/README.md

 Email: <irina.grigorescu.15@ucl.ac.uk>

-This work is based on the famous _Green Bible_: Magnetic Resonance Imaging: Physical Principles and Sequence Design by Robert W. Brown, Yu-Chung Cheng and E. Mark Haacke
+This work is based on the book called "Magnetic Resonance Imaging: Physical Principles and Sequence Design" by Robert W. Brown, Yu-Chung Cheng and E. Mark Haacke.

-Additionally, the learning/ folder may contain different things I like to try.
+The '''project/learning/''' folder contains different things I would like to learn.

-For example, I am currently experimenting with the extended phase graph concept, so you will find a multi-pulse experiment that can simulate echo formation.
+The '''report/''' folder has Latex files with solved problems and notes.

 ### TODO
 - [ ] Fix the phase stuff because phase is related to B1 field, and modelling it as a rotation about the z axis does not make sense physically.